kruemmelbande/open-interpreter/README.md

 interpreter.chat() # Starts an interactive chat
 ```

+## This fork has been testet only on Windows and llama.
+It might not fit your needs
+## You might want to set n_ctx to a higher number like 1500 in llama.py

 ## Comparison to ChatGPT's Code Interpreter

 OpenAI's release of [Code Interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) with GPT-4 presents a fantastic opportunity to accomplish real-world tasks with ChatGPT.